NShan9297/Kickstarter_Analysis/README.md

 **Data Limitations**

 The analysis of the data provided is somewhat broad.
 A deeper look into the number of backers would have shone a light on how many people are donating and at what goal range.
 This could show how many people are potentially needed to meet said goal.
 We also took a look at average donations which could have been even more illuminating.
 For example, if your goal of $15,000 requires on average, 300 backers, you may not have the time or resources to source from this large number of people.
 Ultimately, this seems to be a critical missing piece of this project.
+There are some real world variables that this data set cannot accurately account for.
+Popularity, for example, could play a large part in who will donate, and how much.
+If no one has heard of/is particualry fond of Louise, she may not get the support she needs.
+Also, some plays could be remakes that many people are fond of, likt the Lion King for example.If her play is not well-received she may not gain any traction for funding.
+Location is another determining factor.
+Separating by country is a good start but, knowing what state,city, etc has the highest interest in plays or topic of her play would be a better indicator.

+**Other Possible Data Tables/Graphs**